-Aggregate data for a specific period from csv using Python [pandas]
+Aggregating data from a specific period from a CSV file using Python [pandas]

 table of contents